 III.
-NUMERICAL RESULTS
+RESULTS AND DISCUSSION

 We have found that the DMG model exhibits dynamics that are in qualitative agreement with both experimental and applicable theoretical and numerical investigations.
-As previously mentioned, the only parameters varied in our calculations are De and Er.
+As mentioned earlier, the only parameters varied in our calculations are De and Er.
 Given that the ratio Er/De is held constant, reference will primarily be made to changes in the Ericksen number for the results presented here.
-In the context of the LE theory, the average orientation, referred to as the director, is described using the unit pseudo-vector n, i.e. n and $-\mathbf{n}$ are energetically equivalent.
-For the DMG theory, the average orientation can be associated with the eigenvector representative of the largest eigenvalue of A. To distinguish this difference between the two different models, we describe the director using the unit pseudo-vector d.
+In the context of the LE theory, the average orientation, referred to as the director, is described using the unit pseudovector n, i.e., n and -n are energetically equivalent.
+For the DMG theory, the average orientation can be associated with the eigenvector representative of the largest eigenvalue of A. To distinguish this difference between the two different models, we describe the director using the unit pseudovector d.

-A. Low to moderate shear rates, $Er \lesssim 6000$ ( $De \lesssim 6$ )
+A. Low to moderate shear rates, Er≲6000 (De≲6)

 For the case of low to moderate shear rates, the polymer and coupled fluid dynamics are primarily a function of the contribution of gradient elasticity to the macroscopic stress.
 Arguably, the effects of viscoelasticity are non-negligible as De approaches and exceeds unity, but our results indicate that the system dynamics and resulting structure are dominated by the so-called Frank stress.
-For finite Er less than approximately 6000 ( $De \leq 6$ ), the responses of the perturbed system, in order of increasing Er, were:
+For finite Er less than approximately 6000 (De $\leq$ 6), the responses of the perturbed system, in order of increasing Er, were as follows:

-- 1. Stable simple shear, - 2.
-Stable roll cells, - 3.
-Irregular structure followed by large-strain disclination formation, and - 4.
-Irregular structure preceded by disclination formation.
+- 1. Stable simple shear,

+- 2. stable roll cells, and

+- 3. irregular structure accompanied by disclination formation.

-Due to computational limitations, the range of Er listed for each regime have an associated error of approximately 10 percent.
+Due to computational limitations, the range of Er listed for each regime in the sections that follow has an associated error of approximately 10%.

-1. Stable simple shear, $Er \lesssim 40$
+1. Stable simple shear, Er≲40

-For Ericksen values less than approximately 40, the system exhibits stable simple shear with the average polymer orientation along the spanwise direction, generally referred as to the logrolling configuration, throughout the flow domain.
-Although there is an initial transient regime, during which the director precesses about the vorticity axis, the amplitude of these rotations slowly decreases over time as $\mathbf{d} \to (0 \ 1 \ 0)^T$ .
+For Ericksen values less than approximately 40, the system exhibits stable simple shear with the average polymer orientation along the spanwise direction, generally referred as to the log-rolling configuration, throughout the flow domain.
+Although there is an initial transient regime, during which the director precesses about the y axis, the amplitude of these rotations slowly decreases over time as $\mathbf{d} \rightarrow (0 \ 1 \ 0)^T$ .